 Participation in the Church Pension Fund by stipendiary active clergy is mandatory and is provided by the vestry through the parish budget.

-Office and business expenses, including auto/travel allowances, are not a part of a clergyperson’s compensation package.
-These expenses are a part of the church’s cost of doing business.
+Office and business expenses, including auto/travel allowances, are not a part of a clergyperson’s compensation package but are budgeted in the parish budget.

 Mission Clergy Compensation

-The bishop and the Diocesan Council determine compensation for mission clergy.
-The diocesan Treasurer’s Office administers payroll matters.
+The Bishop and the Diocesan Council determine compensation for mission clergy.
+The Office of the Treasurer administers payroll matters.

-Time spent in prayer, professional study, spiritual retreat, and theological reflection is not considered time off.
-Rather, such activities are essential to the exercise of a priestly vocation.
+Spiritual Practices: Time spent in prayer, professional study, spiritual retreat, and theological reflection is not considered “time off.”
+Rather, such activities are essential to the exercise of the priestly vocation.

 Deployment of Retired Clergy

-All retired clergy active in ministry must meet the bishop’s Expectations of Clergy.
+All retired clergy active in ministry must meet the Bishop’s Expectations of Clergy (Clergy Manual 2.1).

 Supply Clergy Policy

-Candidates for interim positions within the Diocese of Texas are expected to meet the bishop’s Expectations of Clergy, regardless of canonical residence or active/retired status.
+Candidates for interim positions within the Diocese of Texas are expected to meet the Bishop’s Expectations of Clergy (Clergy Manual 2.1), regardless of canonical residence or active/retired status.